rhomobile/rhomobile-docs/docs/en/edge/guide/debugging_js.md

 2. **Edit** the text
 3. Press **ENTER to apply** the change or **ESC to cancel**

-For example, to edit the CSS class attribute:
+In the example below, a CSS class attribute is edited:

 ![Edit attribute](http://rhodocs-images.s3.amazonaws.com/guide/debugging_with_rhosimulator/live-edit-attribute.png)